Jobs and the Dharma: Finding a Balance

 We also might consider that we can develop unreasonable expectations of what life is “supposed to be like”.
 We may be fortunate enough to find fulfilling careers that pay well, and give us plenty of time for lovely vacations as well as Dharma practice.
 On the other hand, that may not happen.
 And it helps if we acknowledge that and are realistic about our plans.
 We do need to take obligations into account–our ground of practice begins where we are.
 And situations change—if we begin a job we aren’t committing to keep at it forever.
 If we stick with something for a year, we can then reevaluate and determine if things are moving in a positive or negative direction.
 And then we can be open to other opportunities as they arise.
 But if we resist taking a plunge because we’re waiting for the perfect situation, we may be wasting a lot of time where we could have been practicing on the job!

 “Being practical doesn’t mean you are not practicing,” Matthew observes.
 Can you take a look at your own work situation and see opportunities for you to practice?

-Can you enter your workplace with right intention, and with compassion and wisdom?
+Can you enter your workplace with the right intention, and with compassion and wisdom?
 Perhaps you have developed a resentful attitude toward your job because you feel it is an obstacle to practice.
 How can you turn that situation around and see it as an opportunity instead?

-With this exercise it may be very helpful to keep a journal.
+With this exercise, it may be very helpful to keep a journal.
 Note where you see problems in your job, or where you have frustrations.
 Then begin to list how these issues present you with a practice situation.
 Can you apply patience, for example, with co-workers or a difficult boss?
 Or perhaps introduce more compassion into your dealings with others?
 How would you cultivate generosity in your workplace or in your mundane life?